Social media: the hostage that eluded Sydney siege gunman

 But while Monis failed to manipulate social media, a single Sydney train commuter promoting solidarity with Muslims on her Facebook page had a huge impact.

-The hashtag “I’ll ride with you” went viral as tweets pledged support for any Australian Muslims traveling on public transport who felt vulnerable because of any possible community backlash.
+The hashtag “I’ll ride with you” went viral as tweets pledged support for any Australian Muslims travelling on public transport who felt vulnerable because of any possible community backlash.
+(Editing by Dean Yates)